espressif/idf-component-manager/README.md

 ## Component metadata caching

-By default information about available versions of components is cached for 5 minutes.
-You can adjust caching period by setting the duration in minutes to `IDF_COMPONENT_API_CACHE_EXPIRATION_MINUTES` environment variable or disable the cache entirely by setting it to 0.
+By default, information about available versions of components not cached.
+If you make many requests to the registry from one machine, you can enable caching by setting `IDF_COMPONENT_API_CACHE_EXPIRATION_MINUTES` environment variable to the number of minutes to cache the data.

 ## External links